 In addition, the programme will provide an opportunity for participants to network with each other and with more senior, well established, legislative scholars.
 The Summer School builds on the success of the 2010 (Bamberg), 2012 (Lisbon), 2014 (Brussels), 2017 (Humboldt University Berlin) and 2019 (University of Lisbon) and 2022 (University of Lisbon).

-The summer school takes place over two approximately two weeks.
+The summer school takes place over approximately two two weeks.
 The programme is built around a series of guest instructors who are leading scholars of comparative legislative studies.
 Thus, a different instructor will lead the discussion of a different topic each day.
 We commonly have a series of eight key themes (one for each teaching day of the Summer school), each lead by a scholar writing and researching in that area.
 As such, the focus is rarely on one legislature but on topics that are typically core to understanding any legislature.

 Kaare Strøm Prize